An outstanding illustrator portfolio makes all the difference between you getting hired.

 First impressions are important in all aspects of life (including your portfolio).

-This might sound like a given, but it sometimes goes overlooked with a physical portfolio.
+This might sound like a given, but it sometimes goes overlooked.

-It’s a bit different for an online illustrator portfolio.
-Users might not travel down a page, so you want to arrange your best work at the start of your online portfolio or above the fold.
+This is crucial for a physical portfolio.
+For an online illustration portfolio, it’s slightly different as users might not travel down a page.
+So you want to arrange your best work at the start of your online portfolio or above the fold, with your weaker ones at the end.

 This draws people into your website and keeps those bounce rates down.
 Create that ‘wow’ moment from the get-go and you’ll have fans for life!